-Whether you’re signing up for a health plan, searching for a doctor or just checking to see if you owe anything, the terms “in-network” and “out-of-network” are bound to pop up.
+Whether you’re signing up for a health plan, searching for a doctor or prescription or just checking to see if you owe anything, the terms “in-network” and “out-of-network” are bound to pop up.
 And sooner than you might expect.

 What to Look For